themsaid/laravel-langman/README.md

 php artisan langman:show users.name.first
 ```

-Brings the translation of a nested key.
+Shows the translation of a nested key.

 ---